2023 Solar Incentives Guide for Raymondville, TX - Tax Credits & Rebates

 If I already have a solar system installed on my house, can I still claim incentives?

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your solar system, or any local Raymondville solar installer, can help you understand what incentives you might want to apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your system, or any local Raymondville solar installer, can help you understand what incentives you qualify for.

-How much will a solar system save me annually on my electric bill in Raymondville?
+How much will a solar system save me on my electric bill in Raymondville annually?

 When does the federal solar tax credit end?